 Many of us experience trouble sleeping at one time or another.
-Usually it’s due to stress, ravel, illness, or other temporary interruptions to your normal routine, but if sleeping problems is a regular occurrence and interfere with your daily life, you may be suffering from sleeping disorder or insomnia.
+Usually, it’s due to stress, travel, illness, or other temporary interruptions to your normal routine, but if sleeping problems are a regular occurrence and interfere with your daily life, you may be suffering from sleeping disorder or insomnia.
 Sleeping disorder (Insomnia) is the inability to fall asleep or stay asleep at night, resulting in unfreezing or non-restorative sleep.
 Insomnia is defined by the quality of your sleep.
 Even if you’re spending eight hours a night in bed.
 If you feel drowsy and fatigued during the day, you may be experiencing insomnia.

 Symptoms of Insomnia

 - Waking up frequently during the night.

 - Trouble getting back to sleep when awakened.

 - Relying on sleeping pills or alcohol to fall asleep.

 - Waking up too early in the morning.

 - Difficulty concentrating during the day.

 - Anxiety, stress and depression are some of the most common cause of chronic insomnia.
 Having difficulty in sleeping can also make anxiety, stress and depression symptoms worse.
 Other common emotional and psychological cause includes anger, worry, traumas etc.